 According to financial statements filed with the SEC in November 2020, the company warns “it may not be able to sell additional L Bonds on terms as favorable to the Company as past transactions or in quantities sufficient to fund all of the Company’s operating requirements.”
 Further, GWGH may not be able to obtain additional borrowing under existing debt facilities or new borrowings with other third-party lenders.

-GWG issued new series of “Liquidity” Bonds
+GWG issued a new series of “Liquidity” Bonds

 The company issued two new series of L bonds in December 2020 called (the “Liquidity Bonds”).
 The Liquidity Bonds were being offered and sold to accredited investors as Reg D private placement investments.
 The company says the Liquidity Bonds would be issued as part of the Company’s strategy to expand its exposure to a portfolio of loans collateralized by cash flows from illiquid alternative assets.
 Six months after the issuance date of a Liquidity Bond, the holder may elect to exchange the Liquidity Bond, (at the beginning of each month and upon 30 days’ prior written notice to the Company) for that number of shares of the Company’s common stock.